 Technology of the practice

 Radiographs should be digital, because it allows for reduced radiation exposure and increased resolution.
+3D radiographs should be used sparingly to reduce expsoure.

 The orthodontist should use the latest innovations in braces for the most efficient results, as well as invisible clear braces for the most aesthetic treatment.